Top 10 Best Sites

 I had one dating client who refused to date a man who was below 6 feet tall and rejected one really good guy because he was 5 feet 11 inches!

-You find if you haven’t logged on to your online dating site for a few hours, you start to get anxious and restless.
+You find if you haven’t logged on to your fave online dating site or app for a few hours, you start to get anxious and restless.

 This phenomenon is very common – the “last bus” feeling you’ll miss out on something if you’re not online.